1. DEBT SOLUTIONS

 Credit counseling

-Credit counseling agencies are nonprofit organizations that can help you budget better in order to be able to pay down your existing debt.
-They can help you work with your creditors to lower your interest rates where possible and set you up with a debt management plan (DMP).
+Credit counseling agencies are nonprofit organizations that can work with your creditors to lower your interest rates where possible and set you up with a debt management plan (DMP).
 In a DMP, you make regular monthly payments to the credit counseling agency, which pays your creditors on your behalf.
+You may need to close your credit cards as part of the DMP.

 Cash-out refinance